django-getpaid/django-getpaid/docs/source/backends.rst

     INSTALLED_APPS += ('getpaid.backends.payu', )

+There is no need to adding any urls definitions to main ``urls.py`` file, as they will be loaded automatically itself by ``getpaid`` application.

 Setup backend
 `````````````
 In order to start working with PayU you will need to have an activated account in PayU service.
 In this service you will need to define a new Shop with new Point of Sale (POS).
-After that you will have an access to following configuration variables:
+After that you will have an access to following configuration variables.

+**pos_id**
- * ``pos_id`` - identificator of POS,
+    identificator of POS,

+**key1**
- * ``key1`` - according to PayU documentation this is a string that is used to compute md5 signature send by Shop,
+    according to PayU documentation this is a string that is used to compute md5 signature send by Shop,

+**key2**
- * ``key2``- according to PayU documentation this is a string that is used to compute md5 signature send from Shop,
+    according to PayU documentation this is a string that is used to compute md5 signature send from Shop,

+**pos_auth_key**
- * ``pos_auth_key`` - just a kind of secret password for POS.
+    just a kind of secret password for POS.

 You need to provide this information in ``GETPAID_BACKENDS_SETTINGS`` dictionary::